luautest/luatest.github.io/README.md

 ## Features
 - Input a description of the desired script functionality
-- Generate Luau code using a template system
+- Generate Luau code using AI-powered generation (with fallback to templates)
 - Copy generated code to clipboard
 - Responsive design for various devices

 ## Usage
 1. Open `index.html` in a web browser
-2. Enter a description (e.g., "Make the player fly")
+2. Enter a description (e.g., "Make the player fly and teleport randomly")
 3. Click "Generate Code"
 4. Copy the generated code